-title: “Index Funds vs Mutual Funds: What a 32‑Year‑Old Pharmacist Learned” date: 2026-05-27T00:00:00Z author: Priya Patel tags: [investing, index funds, mutual funds, personal finance]
+title: “Index Funds vs Mutual Funds: A Comparison for Investors” date: 2026-05-27T00:00:00Z author: Priya Patel tags: [investing, index funds, mutual funds, personal finance]

 TL;DR

-The Showdown: Index Funds vs Mutual Funds
+Index Funds vs Mutual Funds: A Detailed Comparison

 | What matters | Index Funds | Active Mutual Funds |